 In Australia, units across our country take this resource and use it to understand the meaning of the key themes, what it means to them and how they can take action and advocate for the issue in their local community.

 Girl Guides Australia is keen to hear the stories and news on what activities our Girl Guides and units will be doing on the day – and lead up to this great Guiding day.
-Share your stories on our Facebook page and via our twitter @girlguidesaust.
+Send your stories to us via our Facebook page and via our Twitter @girlguidesaust.

 Share photos of your time-travelling tasks with Guides and Girl Scouts all over the world on Facebook, Twitter and Instagram using #WTD2019 and #TimeToLead